 Stephan: This is what legislatures in the Red value states spend their time on.
 This is why little that increases wellness gets handled.
 These bodies are run by politicians whose rabid ideology and crass ignorance renders rational policy making impossible

-The state Health Department said Monday that without a revision in the next two months they stand to lose access […]
+The state Health Department said Monday that without a revision in the next two months they stand to lose access to […]

 Read the Full Article